 Frequency Response

-The term frequency response refers to the manner in which a specific audio component reproduces audible frequencies and whether it makes any changes to the signal when passing the lowest frequencies through.
+Frequency response refers to the manner in which a specific audio component reproduces audible frequencies and whether it makes any changes to the signal when passing the lowest frequencies through.

 Crossover Point